People with Ties to Excelsior Springs

-Elinor Karpf (December 27, 1939 - October 21, 2013) was born Elinor Ann Kimes to local dentist Hadley Kimes and Elinor Rapson Kimes and was a 1957 graduate of Excelsior Springs High School.
+Elinor Karpf (December 27, 1939 - October 21, 2013) was born Elinor Ann Kimes to local dentist Hadley Kimes and Elinor Rapson Kimes.
+She was a 1957 graduate of Excelsior Springs High School.
 She and her husband Stephen Karpf wrote the script for the movie "Adam at Six A.M."
 Scenes from the movie were filmed at Excelsior Springs, with Michael Douglas in the lead and many local residents playing bit parts.

 She also wrote or co-wrote for General Hospital, Dynasty, City of Angels, The Jayne Mansfield Story, Kung Fu, Gargoyles, Ironside, The Rolling Man and many others.